jaccomoc/jactl/docs/pages/faq.md

 scripting that might otherwise be done by Perl, awk, sed, etc.

 See [Command Line Scripting](command-line-scripts.md) for more details.

+Jactl has been used in this way to solve [Advent Of Code](https://adventofcode.com/) puzzles.
+See the [Jactl Blog](https://jactl.io/blog) for posts with solutions for some past Advent Of Code problems.

 ### Is there a REPL for experimenting with Jactl?